Hellmakima/Multiplayer-spaceship-game-python/README.md

 	update bullets locations
 	yet: identify bullet hits handle

-Yet:
+To do:
  Make a module.py for main and let the server run it optionally in a thread.
- Maybe implement max players.
+ Implement max players.
- Maybe let them add names.
+ Let them add names.